-A formal adjunct faculty in-service session is held prior to the beginning of fall and spring semester(s), and all adjunct faculty are strongly encouraged to attend.
+A formal adjunct faculty in-service session is held annually, and all adjunct faculty are strongly encouraged to attend.
 The sessions provide faculty with information regarding the college's mission and goals, as well as in-service programming designed to enhance professional development.
 Attendance at other campus in-service activities is also encouraged.

 Depending upon the size of the division and the discipline, adjunct faculty may be assigned a full-time faculty mentor.
 The mentor serves as a link between the full-time and part-time staff and provides guidance and information as needed.

 The division dean will take into consideration numerous factors in the assignment of adjunct faculty to the full-time faculty mentor.

 The purpose of the adjunct faculty evaluation process is to provide an assessment of faculty performance within the evaluation period and to provide feedback to faculty that can be used in the development of teaching skills.
 All full-time professional staff who teach will be evaluated in the adjunct evaluation process.